jedinym/sqc-text/main.typ

 key that uniquely identifies it in a _bucket_.
 Each object can also contain additional text metadata.

-Access to _MinIO_ is mediated via an HTTP API originally designed for Amazon's S3 service.
+Access to _MinIO_ is mediated via an HTTP API designed initially for Amazon's S3 service.
 However, _MinIO_ also offers software development kits (SDKs) for multiple programming languages, including Python.
 Another part of the _MinIO_ deployment is the managment server $dash.en$ a web application used for